On the Landscape of One-hidden-layer Sparse Networks and Beyond: Sparse-dense Linear Networks

-We extend Theorem \ref{thm:two-layer-linear} to deep sparse linear networks.
-The intuition is that deep linear networks have similar landscape property as the shallow case \citep{lu2017depth, yun2018small}.
-However, except for the scalar output case which we have solved, understanding the landscape of an arbitrary deep sparse linear network is still complicated.
+We generalize Theorem \ref{thm:two-layer-linear} to deep linear networks combined with previous works, and the proof can be found in \ref{app:ext-linear}.
+The intuition is that deep linear networks have similar landscape properties as the shallow case \cite{yun2018small, lu2017depth}.
+However, except for the scalar output case which we have solved, understanding the landscape of an arbitrary deep sparse network is still complicated.